will-johnston/noted/documentation/DatabaseSchemas.md

 Fields:
 1. title
 The title of the note, what the filesystem will show it as.
-Ex: 'a study in scarlet'
+Ex: `a study in scarlet`
 2. path
 The full path of the note.
 Used in updating lastEditedBy as well as other note metadata.
-Ex: users/vs1RclX9B9cM4rkQcvWb5CZuMur1/-LO3tpAXVFl_yHTd4ZuY/children/-LO3uMMyWJReguUJtdem
+Ex: `users/vs1RclX9B9cM4rkQcvWb5CZuMur1/-LO3tpAXVFl_yHTd4ZuY/children/-LO3uMMyWJReguUJtdem`
 3. filePath
 the full path to the file contents of the note.
-Ex: fileContents/-LO3uMMyWJReguUJtdem
+Ex: `fileContents/-LO3uMMyWJReguUJtdem`
 4. owner
 The userID of the person who created this note, doesn't have to be the person that shared it to you.
-Ex: vs1RclX9B9cM4rkQcvWb5CZuMur1
+Ex: `vs1RclX9B9cM4rkQcvWb5CZuMur1`
 5. noteID
 the elementID of the shared note.
-Ex: -LO3uMMyWJReguUJtdem
+Ex: `-LO3uMMyWJReguUJtdem`

 #### lastEditedBy
 Never null.
 This field stores the userID of whoever edited the note last.
 When the note is first created, lastEditedBy is set to the userid of the creator.